neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 Linux machine.
 All SLEAP commands should work as expected, including `sleap-label` for launching the GUI.

-That said, you may still want to offload GPU-intensive tasks to other HPC nodes (e.g. because the desktop's GPU is not powerful enough or because you need to run many jobs in parallel).
+That said, you may still want to offload GPU-intensive tasks to an HPC node (e.g. because the desktop's GPU is not powerful enough or because you need to run many jobs in parallel).
 In that case, you may still want to read the sections on [model training](sleap-training) and [inference](sleap-inference).
 :::